Yes, you can refinish a hardwood floor.

 A. Not a conventional string or sponge mop, no. Even small amounts of water can cause your floor to swell and cup over time.
 More

-...if you rent over the weekend of Saturday, December 7!
+...if you rent over the weekend of Saturday, April 5!
+Are you trying to get your home on the market this spring?
 Are you planning a large or especially tough flooring project?
 Make the most of your machine rental dollars on this special weekend!

 Operators are standing by so call the store at 651-698-5888 to reserve your equipment today.